How much financial aid could I receive?

 Wondering how to compare costs among colleges?

-The Financial Aid Shopping Sheet (PDF) is a consumer tool that participating educational institutions use to notify students about their financial aid package.
+The College Financing Plan is a consumer tool that participating educational institutions use to notify students about their financial aid package.
 It is a standardized form designed to simplify the information prospective students receive about costs and financial aid so that they can easily compare institutions and make informed decisions about where to attend school.

 At Berkeley, you can find a link to the Shopping Sheet on CalCentral.